TheLastScrub/delta-green-foundry-vtt-system/README.md

-# _Delta Green: The Role-Playing Game_ System for Foundry VTT
+# Official Implementation of _Delta Green: The Role-Playing Game_ System for Foundry Virtual Tabletop

 Officially supported rules implementation (system) for [Foundry Virtual Tabletop](https://foundryvtt.com/) system for Delta Green: The Role-Playing Game, based on the _Agent's Handbook_ rule set from Arc Dream Publishing (_**not** the Call of Cthulu rules_).

 Published by Arc Dream Publishing by arrangement with the Delta Green Partnership.
 The intellectual property known as Delta Green is a trademark and copyright owned by the Delta Green Parternship, who has licensed its use here.